 Keypad controlled prototype in radio mode (left) and ATC mode (right)

 The radio on the pictures runs without problems on an ESP8266 board, driving an Adafruit VS1053 breakout and a 2.4″ ili9341 TFT display.
 It can be controlled with a 16-key matrix keypad (the pictures show a Wemos D1 Mini Pro, but its wifi turned out to be too slow for some stations).

 The prototype uses almost 500 lines of code for the radio.
 David Bird’s excellent METAR functions take yet another 500 lines.
 Too big to post on this page, I’m afraid…

 It has the following features (more will be added later):

 - Can play mp3 encoded streams from internet radio stations (up to 320 Kbps).

-- Controlled by means of a 4×4 matrix keypad, using VS1053’s own GPIO pins.
+- Can also be controlled with a 4×4 matrix keypad, using VS1053’s own GPIO pins.

 - Offers storage of 40 station presets (grouped in four bands).

-- Displays station name and song title on a TFT display.
+- Displays station name and song title on TFT display and web page.